Amazon CloudFront vs. Cloudflare

 Cost-Effectiveness

 Amazon CloudFront is a cost-effective CDN service for a few reasons.
 First, it provides numerous payment options suitable for most clients.
 These include pay-as-you-go (which doesn’t require an upfront fee), the Amazon CloudFront security savings bundle, and custom pricing.
-Additionally, Amazon Cloudflare doesn’t charge for data transfer between AWS cloud services and Amazon CloudFront for origin fetches.
+Additionally, Amazon CloudFront doesn’t charge for data transfer between AWS cloud services and Amazon CloudFront for origin fetches.

 Cloudflare Versus Amazon CloudFront